Miranda Lambert Reveals How Blake Shelton Marriage Influenced Her Second Wedding

 Miranda Lambert is revealing how her very high-profile marriage to Blake Shelton has influenced her current marriage with New York City police officer Brendan Mcloughlin.
-In a candid new interview with People, the “Gunpowder and Lead” singer opened up about her very public marriage and divorce with her fellow country superstar and why that made her not want to be so public with her current husband.
+In a candid new interview with People magazine, the “Gunpowder and Lead” singer opened up about her very public marriage and divorce with her fellow country superstar and why that made her not want to be so public with her current husband.

 As fans will already know, Miranda confirmed in a surprise Instagram post on Valentine’s Day in February that she’d married Brendan in a top secret ceremony.
 The couple met just three months earlier in November while the star was appearing on ABC’s Good Morning America.